UBC-MDS/DSCI_522_PM2.5_Analysis/README.md

 ## Question

-- Question: **Is the average PM2.5 of Beijing same as that of Shanghai?**
+- Question: **Is the average PM2.5 in Beijing same as that in Shanghai?**

-- Type of Question: Exploratory.
+- Type of Question: Inferential.

 ## Plan

+$H_0$: The average PM2.5 in Beijing is the same as the average PM2.5 in Shanghai.
+$H_{/alpha}$: The average PM2.5 in Beijing is NOT the same as the average PM2.5 in Shanghai.

-To effectively compare the average PM2.5 of Beijing and Shanghai, we plan to do a **hypothesis test** over the two datasets.
-Also, two-tailed test will be applied to our question.
+To effectively compare the average PM2.5 in Beijing and Shanghai, we plan to do a **hypothesis test** over the two datasets.
+Also, two-sample t test will be applied to our question.
 We have learnt about how to do this in our DSCI 552 class.

+First of all, we will select the columns of the time information and the place information, as well as the PM2.5 values, which will be used in our project.
+Then, for each day, we will calculate the average PM2.5 of all places and all hours as an observation of the specific day.

 ## How to Summarize

-We will perform data wrangling over our datasets, and then create a visualization of the data that shows the estimate, confidence intervals and distribution for each sample.
+Create a visualization of the data that shows the estimate, confidence intervals and distribution for each sample.
 We will also visualize the cut-off for the significance level and our test statistic on the visualization.